cheshireoctopus/cheshireoctopus.github.io/content/notes/export-named-components/index.md

 ---
-title: "Export Named Components"
+title: 'Export Named Components'
-date: "2020-04-29"
+date: '2020-04-29'
-path: "export-named-components"
+path: 'export-named-components'
 is_til: true
+redirects:
+  - /export-named-components
 ---

 Today I learned that you should export named components as opposed to anonymous functions.